NeckerFree/math-magicians/README.md

 - On the terminal, navigate into the directory like so: `cd math-magicians`

 ### Install
+in visual studio code
+-  run the command `npm install` to install all the necessary dependencies
-- in visual studio code build with the command `npm start`
+-  run the command `npm start` to start the app.

 ## Authors